IntelRealSense/librealsense/readme.md

 2. Ubuntu 14.04 LTS (gcc toolchain)
 3. Mac OS X 10.7+ (clang toolchain)

-Android support will be provided in the near future. librealsense is likely to compile and run on other platforms as well, and we appreciate any assistance in testing and debugging support for other platforms and operating system versions.
+It may be possible to compile and run librealsense on other platforms.
+Please let us know if you do, as well as any steps you found necessary to do so, so that we can update this list.

 ## Supported Languages and Frameworks